 Walk a Mile in Her Shoes® asks men to literally walk one mile in women’s high-heeled shoes.
 It’s not easy walking in these shoes, but it’s fun and it gets the community to talk about something that’s really difficult to talk about: gender relations and men’s sexual violence against women.
 By wearing women’s shoes, participating gentlemen symbolically put themselves in the place of women for the purpose of raising awareness about the dire effects of sexual and domestic assault in our community.
 Funds raised will help to provide services for survivors of domestic violence.

 Women of Hanover Network

 As a program of YWCA Hanover, Women of Hanover Network (WHON) serves as Hanover’s leading resource to inspire and empower women in business and the community.
-WOHN provides opportunities for professional women to make meaningful connections that encourage support, enrichment, and encouragement both professionally and personally.
-WOHN is committed to representing the broad spectrum of diverse and talent women in Hanover and surrounding areas.
-WOHN is committed to supporting women lead businesses in the Hanover area and seeks to partner with community leaders in spotlighting these businesses.
+WOHN provides opportunities for professional women to make meaningful connections that encourage support, enrichment, and inspiration both professionally and personally.
+WOHN is committed to representing the broad spectrum of diverse and talented women in Hanover and surrounding areas.

 YWCA Hanover is pleased to announce the availability of applications for the “YWCA Hanover Scholarship”.
 Applications are also available at YWCA Hanover, 23 W. Chestnut St., Hanover PA 17331, and online here: YWCA Hanover Scholarship Instructions and Application

 Applications are now being accepted for this award and are due March 1, 2022, by 5 PM at YWCA Hanover.
 A selection committee will review the applications in light of the criteria for this award.
 Applicants for this scholarship should carefully review page one of the attached documents to ensure requirements are met prior to application submission.